actions-reactions/8-puzzle/README.md

+**To run:

-To run: open Command Prompt/PowerShell/Terminal on the `dist/` directory by pressing `SHIFT`+`RIGHT` button on Windows or by openning Terminal on the current directory and by typing:
+Open Command Prompt/PowerShell/Terminal on the `dist/` directory by pressing `SHIFT`+`RIGHT` button on Windows or by openning Terminal on the current directory and by typing:

 `java -jar 8-puzzle.jar 1` for Hamming